 The promotion board assesses the capabilities, performance, and potential of officers eligible for promotion to the next higher grade.
-This assessment of qualifications is based on the four promotion precepts described in the electronic Commissioned Corps Issuance System (eCCIS) Instructions 331.01 (old CCPM 23.4.1) "Permanent Grade Promotions," and 332.01 (old CCPM 23.4.2) "Temporary Grade Promotions," and noted below.
+This assessment of qualifications is based on the four promotion precepts described in the electronic Commissioned Corps Issuance System (eCCIS) Instructions 331.01 "Permanent Grade Promotions," and noted below.
 The four promotion precepts are described in terms of factors; and each factor has benchmarks that identify the level of achievement for the officer at each grade.

-The Chief Professional Officers (CPO) and Professional Advisory Committee (PAC) Chairs, in consultation with their respective category members, revise the benchmarks annually to reflect the mission and professional standards of the U.S. Public Health Service.
+The Assistant Surgeon Generals and Chief Professional Officers (CPO), in consultation with their respective category members, revise the benchmarks annually to reflect the mission and professional standards of the U.S. Public Health Service.
 Benchmarks are effective on October 1 of the year of publication to coincide with the rating period.
 Promotion boards will use the Benchmarks from the previous year to maintain consistency with the last annual rating period evaluated.